Female Genital Mutilation (FGM/C) in

 This belief is so strong that it can overcome the dangers to the girls: some do

-not survive the blood loss during the operation; others die from infection; most
+not survive the blood loss during the operation; others die from infection received during the procedure; most

 suffer life-long complications.